MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/CameraPresetFree.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Camera Command Tutorial - Free Camera Preset
+title: Free Camera Preset
-description: "A tutorial about the Free Camera Preset command" ms.service: minecraft-bedrock-edition
+description: "A tutorial about the Free Camera Preset" ms.service: minecraft-bedrock-edition
 ---

-# Free Camera Preset: Command Basics
+# Free Camera Preset

 In this tutorial you will learn how the **free camera** preset command works.